nooralteneiji/-Supervised-Machine-Learning-to-Explore-Data-From-The-World-Happiness-Report-/README.md

 References used to write code: [source 1](https://www.youtube.com/watch?v=8A7L0GsBiLQ), [source 2](https://github.com/AmirAli5/Machine-Learning/blob/main/Supervised%20Machine%20Learning/Regression/3.%20Support%20Vector%20Regression/Support%20Vector%20Regression.ipynb), [source 3](https://www.youtube.com/watch?v=8A7L0GsBiLQ)

 ## Data cleaning and wrangling
+1. Import the raw data from pre-2023 and 2023 datasets.
+2. Remove columns that are not present in both datasets.
+3. Standardize the naming scheme for dimensions across datasets.
+4. Merge the pre-2023 and 2023 datasets into one dataframe.
+5. Check for null or missing values in the dataframe.
+6. Replace zero values with NaN to prepare for interpolation.
+7. Use linear interpolation to estimate and replace missing values.

+Overall, the workflow involves importing, cleaning, standardizing, and merging the data, handling missing values through interpolation, and analyzing the coverage of years and missing data for each country.

 ## **Q1:** Can we accurately predict this year's (2023) happiness?
-**PART A:** Trained and tested our model on data between 2008-2022 to create a prediction for the happiness score for each country in the year 2023.
+1. Trained and tested our model on data between 2008-2022 to create a prediction for the happiness score for each country in 2023.

-**PART B:** Compared predicted 2023 happiness to actual 2023 data.
+2. Compared predicted 2023 happiness to actual 2023 data.
+3. Evaluated the model's performance using metrics such as R-squared, RMSE, and Accuracy.

 ### Data pre-processing